AdobeDocs/genstudio.en/help/user-guide/insights/data-columns.md

 ---
-title: Columns for Insights
+title: Data columns for Insights
-description: Understand what each column represents.
+description: Understand what each data column in an Insights grid represents.
 feature: Insights
 recommendations: noDisplay
 ---

-# Columns for Insights
+# Data columns for Insights

 In Insights mode, each view displays a customizable grid.
 Click the cog icon above the right side of the grid to toggle the viewable column types.